hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 But note that English has interesting “ingrained” rules about the order of adjectives when there is more than one.
 Most native speakers of English know these rules as just what “sounds right” or “sounds wrong,”  “Old green shoes” obeys these rules while “green old shoes” does not. https://www.bbc.com/culture/article/20160908-the-language-rules-we-know-but-dont-know-we-know

-English language learners actually are asked to learn these rules explicitly.
+English language learners are sometimes asked to learn these rules explicitly.
 That is a good reminder of the way in which language rules are defined for non-native-speakers (as we all are for ancient Greek) in a way that complicates the sense of a language meant to communicate.

 ### Adjective placement: attributive and predicate positions

 Adjectives can describe a noun, and thus in ancient Greek must agree with that noun in gender, case, and number, from different syntatical positions in a sentence.

-One of those positions is called the **attributive** position, when the adjective qualifies the noun and is directly adjeacent to it.
+One of those positions is called the **attributive** position, when the adjective qualifies the noun within a noun phrase.
 The other is called the **predicate** position, when the adjective is part of the predicate of the clause or sentence.
 Compare these exmaples in English:

 _The tall woman went to the market._ The adjective "tall" is in the attributive position.